Maynard James Keenan: Tool

 Tool signed to Zoo Entertainment in November 1991 and released the Opiate EP the following year.
 To support this release, the band toured with Fishbone and Rage Against the Machine.
 Shortly thereafter, Tool released their 1993 debut album, Undertow, in the United States.
 It was certified gold after just eight months, and platinum less than a year later.
 In 1994, the band released their single "Prison Sex" with a corresponding music video created and directed by Jones.
 The video was deemed "too graphic and offensive", and was withdrawn by MTV after a few airings due to "a symbolic dealing with the sensitive subject of child abuse".

 In September 1996, the band released their second studio album, Ænima.
 The album was certified gold in ten weeks, achieved double platinum in ten months, and won the Grammy Award for Best Metal Performance in 1998.
 After the release of the album, Tool began a prolonged legal battle with their label, Volcano Records (formerly Zoo Records), over contract violations.
 Following this legal battle, which resulted in a new three-record deal, the members of Tool decided to take some time off.
 During the hiatus, Keenan went under the alias "Gaylord C." while collaborating with Tim Alexander of Primus and Mike Bordin of Faith No More on "Choked", a track on the 1997 drumming compilation Flyin' Traps.

 The band members were outspokenly critical of peer-to-peer file sharing networks, due to the negative financial effect on artists dependent on success in record sales.
 During an interview with NY Rock in 2000, Keenan stated, "I think there are a lot of other industries out there that might deserve being destroyed.
 The ones who get hurt by MP3s are not so much companies or the business, but the artists, people who are trying to write songs."

 Five years after the release of Ænima, Tool announced a new album, Systema Encéphale, with a 12-song track list in January 2001.
-A month later, the band revealed that the new album was actually titled Lateralus and that the previous announcement had been a ruse.
+A month later, the band revealed that the new album was titled Lateralus and that the previous announcement had been a ruse.
 The album was released in May 2001 to positive reviews.
 Known for his "dark, intelligent, compelling, and unexpected lyrical twists", Keenan was acclaimed for his songwriting on the album, in which he "doesn't cross the line from darkness to ugliness ... as often as he has in the past".
 In an interview with NY Rock, Keenan explained, "Everything we release with Tool is inspired by our music.
 It doesn't matter if it is a video or if its lyrics.
 The lyrics for "Schism" are nothing more than my interpretation of the music."
 The album became a worldwide success, reaching No. 1 on the U.S. Billboard 200 albums chart in its debut week, and Tool received their second Grammy Award for the best metal performance of 2001 for "Schism".
 In 2002, Keenan recorded a song called "Fallen" with Thirty Seconds to Mars that was released on the band's self-titled debut album.